THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 b.
 Concept of Operations

 1st Platoon conducts a decentralized area reconnaissance across three independent squad NAIs in AO COTTO.
-Each squad moves to its assigned NAI using covered and concealed routes, establishes observation, collects intelligence, and returns to friendly lines.
+Each squad executes its own squad-level area reconnaissance of its assigned NAI.
 1st Squad is the main effort.
-Squad leaders select their own routes, observation positions, and reporting cycles.
 Squads do not wait on adjacent squads; each executes its own actions on contact per SOP and reports.

 c.
 Scheme of Fires